SKravchun/dictation-for-jira/README.md

 ## Quick start

-- You must first have installed the Forge CLI`.
+- You must first have installed the Forge CLI.
 - If you don't have it, you can set it up using this lin: https://developer.atlassian.com/platform/forge/getting-started/